-Pasco Arts Council's Holiday House & Gift Market 2007 The house sparkles with holiday decorations and a large assortment of fine handcrafted items by community artists as well as manufactured items are available for purchase.
-Nov.
-17-Dec.
+Holiday House & Gift Market The Pasco Arts Council sparkles with seasonal decor, stocking stuffers and a large assortment of fine handcrafted items by community artists.
+Through Dec.
 22, 9 a.m.-4 p.m.
-Tues.-Sat.
+Mon.-Sat.
 Free admission.
-The Pasco Arts Center, 5744 Moog Road, Holiday, 727-845-7322.
+5744 Moog Road, Holiday, 727-845-7322.

 50 Below Sale Progress Energy Art Gallery is stocked with Chanukah and Christmas items, stocking stuffers, hand woven scarves and purses, jewelry, prints, cards and many other fine art pieces created by local artists and priced at $50 or less.
 Through Dec.
 23, noon-8 p.m.
 Wed.-Sat.
 Free admission.
 6231 Grand Blvd., New Port Richey, 727-848-6500.

 All I Want ... and More!!!
 Holiday Member's Show Florida Craftsmen Gallery presents an exhibit of original, holiday-themed fine craft works in wood, fiber, glass, clay, metal, mixed media, paper and jewelry by Florida artists and craftspeople.
 Through Dec.
 30, 10 a.m.-5:30 p.m.
 Mon.-Sat., noon-4 p.m.
 Sun.
 Free admission.
 501 Central Ave., St. Petersburg, 727-821-7391, floridacraftsmen.net.